7 underrated places to live outside of the Randstad

 A beautiful view of Groningen and the Martini church tower.
 Image: Depositphotos

-Housing isn’t super cheap here, mostly because of the demand students put on the market, but it’s still reasonable compared to Amsterdam.
+Housing isn’t particularly cheap here, mostly due to the high demand from students, but it’s still reasonable compared to Amsterdam.

 You can expect to pay around €200,000 to buy an apartment and between €300,000 to €500,000 for a family home.

-Because it’s quite a popular city, Groningen has excellent transport links to the rest of the country, and in particular to the Randstad.
+As a popular city, Groningen boasts excellent transport links to the rest of the country, particularly the Randstad.

 READ MORE | Where to live as an international in the Netherlands: the complete guide